Degree: Bachelor of Science

-Today, we continue to lead the way and are, according to U.S. News & World Report, ranked #29 among national undergraduate engineering programs accredited by the Engineering Accreditation Commission of ABET, (Union enrollment and graduation data here).
-In addition, Union was ranked #5 among the top STEM (science, technology, engineering or math) schools for women (USA Today College Guide 2017).
+Today, we continue to lead the way and are, according to U.S. News & World Report, ranked #22 among national undergraduate engineering programs accredited by the Engineering Accreditation Commission of ABET, (Union enrollment and graduation data here).
+In addition, Union was ranked #5 among the top STEM (science, technology, engineering and math) schools for women (USA Today College Guide 2017).

 We offer degree programs in biomedical engineering, computer engineering, electrical engineering and mechanical engineering.
-Minors are available in energy studies, environmental engineering, nanotechnology and most every other major on campus.
+Minors are available in energy studies, environmental engineering, nanotechnology and nearly every other major on campus.

 Our engineering students combine their major with minors from across all disciplines, from theater and dance to history and economics.
 They are active in the Steinmetz Research Symposium, technical conferences, publishing research, academic competitions, professional societies, student clubs, community service and other campus-wide activities.

 Our programs emphasize close student-faculty interaction and hands-on undergraduate research with instrumentation of the kind typically reserved for graduate students.

-We prepare our students for successful careers in business and in graduate school.
+We prepare our students for successful careers in industry and in graduate school.
 From the moment they step on campus until well after they graduate, our students have access to all of the resources offered by the Career Center in Becker Hall, including résumé production, mock interviews, career fairs, internships, career counseling and alumni networking.